Resources at EU level

 What the Commission can and cannot do?

 After examining the facts of your complaint, the Commission will decide whether further action should be taken.
-The Commission may decide not to open a formal infringement procedures, even if it considers that a breach of EU law has occurred.
+The Commission may decide not to open formal infringement procedure, even if it considers that a breach of EU law has occurred.
 Certain cases can be dealt with by other mechanisms at EU and national level, which are more appropriate.
 This applies in particular to individual cases of incorrect application not raising issues of wider principle, where there is insufficient evidence of a general practice, of a problem of compliance of national legislation with EU law or of a systematic failure to comply with EU law.
 In such cases, if effective legal protection is available, the Commission will, as a general rule, direct complainants to the national level (see Communication on the handling of relations with the complainant in respect of the application of Union law).

 For instance, in 2017, the Commission closed infringement procedures and complaints in the area of gambling.
 The Commission did not consider it a priority to use its enforcement powers to promote an EU Single Market in the area of online gambling services.
 Complaints in the gambling sector can be handled more efficiently by national courts than by the Commission.